suitenumerique/messages/README.md

 ```

+## Feedback 🙋‍♂️🙋‍♀️

+We'd love to hear your thoughts, and hear about your experiments, so come and say hi on [Matrix](https://matrix.to/#/#messages-official:matrix.org).

+## License 📝

+This work is released under the MIT License (see [LICENSE](https://github.com/suitenumerique/messages/blob/main/LICENSE)).

+While Messages is a public-driven initiative, our license choice is an invitation for private sector actors to use, sell and contribute to the project.

-## Contributing
+## Contributing 🙌

-This project is intended to be community-driven, so please, do not hesitate to
-get in touch if you have any question related to our implementation or design
+This project is intended to be community-driven, so please, do not hesitate to [get in touch](https://matrix.to/#/#messages-official:matrix.org) if you have any question related to our implementation or design decisions.
-decisions.

-## License

-This work is released under the MIT License (see [LICENSE](./LICENSE)).
+If you intend to make pull requests, see [CONTRIBUTING](https://github.com/suitenumerique/messages/blob/main/CONTRIBUTING.md) for guidelines.

+## Gov ❤️ open source

+Messages is currently led by the French [ANCT](https://anct.gouv.fr/) for use in [La Suite territoriale](https://suiteterritoriale.anct.gouv.fr/).

+We are welcoming new partners and contributors to join us in this effort!
+So please [get in touch](mailto:sylvain.zimmer@beta.gouv.fr) if you want to help!